Highly rated local moving companies for Austin to San Jose moves

 - San Jose is considered to be less safe than Austin with a score of 52.27 vs Austin’s 59.87.

-- Air quality in San Jose is moderate, and in Austin it's good.
+- Air quality in San Jose is Moderate, and in Austin it’s Good.

-- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.
+- Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - Truck parking permits: Many cities require special permits for parking large moving trucks.
 Check in advance to see if one is needed for your move.

 - State licensing: When contacting a local moving company for an estimate in California, make sure each has a “T Number” issued by the California Public Utilities Commission (CAPUC).
 Moving companies with valid T Numbers have met state requirements for insurance, safety, and financial stability and have passed criminal clearance checks conducted by the California Department of Justice.
-Double-check that the moving company is properly licensed before you hire them.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can check the status of a California moving license through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in California, visit the state’s public utilities commission.

 - Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 Opt for Released Value Protection – a cost-free choice provided by movers with minimal coverage.
 The liability is capped at 60 cents per pound per article.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement is only $15 (60 cents x 25 pounds).
 To ensure comprehensive coverage for your items’ full value, consult with your chosen moving company or consider third-party insurance options.